IP remote control PC

 Case A. Remote control computers on the same network

 Step 1.
 Navigate here: Start > Settings > System > Remote Desktop, and turn on Enable Remote Desktop.

 Step 2.
 Find User accounts and click Select users that can remotely access this PC.

 Step 3.
 After opening the Remote Desktop Users window, click Add to add users who are allowed to access this computer (you need to add already existing users to realize remote desktop).
 And then click OK.

 Step 4.
-In addition to IP address, we also need user name to achieve remote control over RDP.
-Press Windows key + R to invoke the Run dialog box.
+In addition to the IP address, we also need the PC name to achieve remote control over RDP.
+Press Win + R to invoke the Run dialog box.
 Type in “cmd” and press OK.
-Then type “query user” to see the username.
+Then type “query user” to see the PC rname.